page was last updated on|

 The chromosomes are mainly composed of DNA, that remarkable substance which constitutes "the book of life," the genetic instruction manual written in a four letter alphabet: A (adenine), T (thymine), C (cytosine) and G (guanine).
 It is these letters we must read to uncover the history recorded in the 60 million letters of the Y chromosome.
 In the copying of DNA from one generation to the next, mistakes, though rare, are sometimes made.
 Since the Y chromosome, unlike the autosomes in the other 22 pairs, does not exchange letters with a partner (except for the comparatively small pseudoautosomal regions), those mistakes are the only changes which are passed on to the next generation.

-The different transmission paths of genetic material: Y chromosomes exclusively paternal, mitochondrial DNA entirely maternal.
+Figure 2: the different transmission paths of genetic material: Y chromosomes exclusively paternal, mitochondrial DNA entirely maternal

 Imagine an island in which over many generations the population numbers remain constant.
 Some men have sons, some do not: those with sons pass on their Y chromosomes while the Ys of the others are lost to history.
 It is easy to show that eventually the descendants of only one of the original Y chromosomes (in many copies) survive in the population because, once a particular line dies out, it never reappears.
 In the Y chromosome's passage through the generations, changes occur randomly in its junk DNA and so the Y chromosomes of the contemporary population retain a record of their passage through time: they can reveal the paternal genealogy of their owners and the relationships between different groups of individuals.
 For us as genetic anthropologists, that island is the whole world and we are the current generation whose genetic history is open for study.

 Changes that do occur from generation to generation are of four types: